 There are two ways in which advertising could lead to higher prices for consumers.
-First, the advertising itself is costly; in 2007, firms in the United States spent about \$149 billion on advertising.
+First, the advertising itself is costly; it amounts to hundreds of billions of dollars annually in the United States.
 By pushing up production costs, advertising may push up prices.
 If the advertising serves no socially useful purpose, these costs represent a waste of resources in the economy.
 Second, firms may be able to use advertising to manipulate demand and create barriers to entry.
 If a few firms in a particular market have developed intense brand loyalty, it may be difficult for new firms to enter-the advertising creates a kind of barrier to entry.
 By maintaining barriers to entry, firms may be able to sustain high prices.